LilTwo/ChatRoom/README.md

 6. `/r` can enter to private mode with the user who just sended a private message to you.

 ## Bugs
-1. When Client shuts down the program, it will send some random message to Server, this may cause by inappropriate temination of the thread.
+1. When a Client shuts down the program, it will send some random messages to the Server, this may cause by inappropriate temination of the thread.